ceri-num/uv-larm/tutorials/2-move.md

 If you have troubles in understanding this python code: [classes](https://www.w3schools.com/python/python_classes.asp).

-Then as we said erlier, expected mesage is a geometry_msgs twist, so composed by two attributes $(\mathit{linear},\ \mathit{angular})$ thenself composed by tree attributs $(x,\ y,\ z)$.
+Then as we said erlier, expected message is a geometry_msgs twist, so composed by two attributes $(\mathit{linear},\ \mathit{angular})$ themselves composed by tree attributes $(x,\ y,\ z)$.

+Finally you also have to fill some information into your package configuration.

-Ok, you just has to test your node the tbot and the ros1 dynamic bridge activated.
+Ok, you just have to test your node the tbot and the ros1 dynamic bridge activated.
 To notice that you can also test your code on turtlesim by changing the targeted topic name.

-## Terminate the exercice
+## Terminate the exercise

-We want that the `move_1m` move the robot for one meter then stop automaticaly.
+We want that the `move_1m` move the robot for one meter then stop automatically.
-To do that your node require a new timer at the approximate time required to perform the movement with a new callback function to stop the robot.
+To do that your node requires a new timer at the approximate time required to perform the movement with a new callback function to stop the robot.

-To notice that the robot will stop but not necessarly the node.
+To notice that the robot will stop but not necessarily the node.
-To stop the control probram, one of the solution is to take control on the infinite loop.
+To stop the control program, one of the solutions is to take control on the infinite loop.
-This would be performed by replace the call to `spin` by a call to `spin_until_future_complete` (cf. [init/shutdown doc](https://docs.ros2.org/latest/api/rclpy/api/init_shutdown.html)).
+This would be performed by replacing the call to `spin` by a call to `spin_until_future_complete` (cf. [init/shutdown doc](https://docs.ros2.org/latest/api/rclpy/api/init_shutdown.html)).

-## Going futher
+## Going further

 We want 3 new nodes: `turn_left_45`, `turn_right_45`, `rear_0.5m`.